 The balsamic glaze is made by reducing balsamic vinegar into a thick syrupy glaze over medium-low heat, adding a little bit of honey or brown sugar for sweetness.
 It’s not a classic ingredient in Caprese salad, and it’s not necessary.
 But I personally really like it as it adds a lovely tangy-sweet flavor to the salad.

 If you’re making this salad during the summer when the tomatoes are at their peak, juicy, ripe and fresh then you can omit the balsamic glaze.
 But I strongly recommend that you add it if you’re making it at other times in the year when tomatoes are not in season.

-For more fresh salad recipes, check out my cucumber tomato and tahini salad, it’s so fresh and easy!
+For more fresh salad recipes, check out my watermelon and feta salad, cucumber tomato and tahini salad, they’re so fresh and easy!
 Another great summer salad is this Greek Orzo Salad, and this delicious and filling Caesar Pasta Salad.

 I don’t feel like I say this often enough, or that I could ever thank you enough.
 But THANK YOU for all of your support, for visiting my blog, commenting, and sharing my recipes with your friends and family.
 I am SO thankful for you!

 If you make this recipe or any of my recipes, then don’t forget to rate it and leave a comment below.
 I would LOVE to hear about your experience and your comments just make my day!